 Or, perhaps the parties could be separated into different rooms within the same facility.
-Businesses and other covered entities will need to figure out how to best serve both the person with allergies or fear of dogs, and the person with the service dog.
+Businesses and other covered entities will need to figure out how to best serve both the person with allergies or fear of dogs and the person with a service dog.

 Under service dog laws South Dakota, it’s considered discrimination to prohibit someone with a disability from keeping their service animal in a residential situation (rented, leased, or otherwise).

 This includes landlords, owners of housing or rental property, and other types of housing situations.